 Are you or is someone you know missing a tooth?
-There’s no reason to feel bad about it because you’re not alone.
-In fact, you’re far from it.
+There?s no reason to feel bad about it because of you? re not alone.
+In fact, you? re far from it.
 It’s estimated that there are more than 178 million Americans are missing a tooth, and of that number, about 40 million Americans are missing all of their teeth.

 With tooth loss so common, it is important that a person is aware of the options available to them if they find themselves in that situation.
 While most people have known someone to wear dentures, the truth is that the ideal solution can be much more simple: a dental implant.